MoJoMoon/Data-Analysis-on-the-Heros-Journey-in-Film/README.md

 ### Recommendaion

 * **Make an Action/Adventure film**
 Create an Adventure or Action film with a **production budget between 171 and 221 million dollars**, if making specifically an **Action film increase budget by around 30 million dollars**.
+Spending more on a film does not have a large impact on the worldwide gross until the budget is **above 374 million dollars**.
 The film should have a **runtime of around 127 minutes**, in other words 2 hours.
 The **average worldwide gross of Action films is around 750 million dollars**.

 ### Future Work